 How they work

-During an allergic reaction, the immune system releases histamine which starts a cascade effect of allergy symptoms.
-The histamine itself can lead to narrowing of airways and widening of blood vessels (causing swelling or oedema), where fluid leaks into the surrounding tissue.
+During an allergic reaction, the immune system releases a chemical called histamine which starts a cascade effect of allergy symptoms.
+The histamine itself can lead to narrowing of airways and widening of blood vessels causing swelling or oedema (where fluid leaks into the surrounding tissue) or a drop in blood pressure.
 The effect of histamine in the tissues is also responsible for the itching that is associated with many allergic reactions.

-Anti-histamines are very safe, and may be prescribed as a liquid or syrup for young children, or in cream form, which is very popular in first aid kits in case of insect bites or stings.
+Anti-histamines are very safe.
+Although usually taken as tablets, they may be prescribed as a liquid or syrup for young children, or in cream form, which is very popular in first aid kits in case of insect bites or stings.
 Nasal sprays and eye drops containing anti-histamine properties are also available, and are very useful for soothing irritated noses and eyes.

-Emollient lotions and creams are prescribed for eczema and dry skin, and are, in their simplest form, mixtures of oil and water.
+Emollient lotions and creams are prescribed for eczema and dry skin, and are, in their simplest form, mixtures of oil and water that act as moisturisers.
 Some emollients may also contain slight amounts of antibacterial chemicals (to avoid infection in broken skin), or steroids (to reduce inflammation).

 Emollient products range from being runny lotions to thick creams, and while they can be a very cooling and soothing treatment for eczema, sometimes the stickiness of the thicker products can cause annoyance.
 It is important to find a product that you or your child can tolerate.